-Further, when analysing Plasmodium and Haemoproteus separately, we observed lineages present in resident and partial and full migrants possess different dispersal patterns.
+Further, when analyzing Plasmodium and Haemoproteus separately, we observed lineages present in resident and partial and full migrants possess different dispersal patterns.
 While for Plasmodium lineages we detected a much higher dispersal than other lineages categories, we noticed a spread rate similar to the one observed in resident birds for Haemoproteus parasites.
-It is known some Plasmodium parasites are highly generalists and able to infect a broad range of bird and vector hosts.
-For instance, Plasmodium relictum is able to infect at least 26 different species of Culicidae vectors and birds from many different orders (Valkiūnas 2005).
+It is known some Plasmodium parasites are highly generalists and can infect a broad range of bird and vector hosts.
+For instance, Plasmodium relictum can infect at least 26 different species of Culicidae vectors and birds from many different orders (Valkiūnas 2005).
 The degree of which a parasite can shift between hosts certainly facilitate the putative dispersal of such organisms into new regions.
 Meanwhile, Haemoproteus spp. are, in general, more specialists parasites (Valkiūnas 2005, Okanga et al. 2014, Fecchio et al. 2020) what may reduce their ability to successfully develop in new regions with different ranges of vectors and bird species.
 In addition, despite the fact lineages shared by resident and migratory species presented the highest rates of presence in our localities, parasites infecting only full or partial migrant birds were present in a similar proportion of areas as the ones presented in only resident avian hosts.
-We believe the absence of sampling of certain migrant avian species in many areas could lead to a small percentage of localities in lineages found only in partial and full migrant birds since lineages infecting only migrant hosts may be specialists parasites.
+We believe the absence of sampling of certain migrant avian species in many areas could lead to a small percentage of localities in lineages found only in partial and full migrant birds since lineages infecting only migrant hosts may be specialist parasites.
 Besides, a single migrant species do not pass through all localities, reducing their percentage of sampling areas.

 Dispersal of haemoporidians might be an important step into parasite diversification for local community composition since parasites, after establish into new regions, can evolve into new separate parasite lineages (Ellis et al. 2019, Fecchio et al. 2019).
 Indeed, Ellis et al. 2019 demonstrated South America presents the greatest proportion of sympatric nodes for Plasmodium spp. and one of the greatest Haemoproteus diversification rates, indicating high rates of parasite diversification in this region.
 Hence, considering the migrants contribution into parasite dispersal, these hosts might play a fundamental role in parasite evolution and diversification in South America.
 Indeed, many species migrate during breeding season and relapses mainly occurs after this period (Valkiūnas 2005), hence, facilitating parasite dispersal to new regions.
-However, we did not observe a clear relation between migrant birds presence and haemosporidian richness since our data suggests only the absolute number of migrants per location, but not proportion of migrant species and individuals, influences parasite richness.
+However, we did not observe a clear relation between presence of migrant birds and haemosporidian richness since our data suggests only the absolute number of migrants per location, but not proportion of migrant species and individuals, influences parasite richness.
 Indeed, the fact that most of our lineages were observed only in resident birds could explain the unclear relation between avian migrants and haemosporidian richness once haemosporidian greatest diversity develop in avian resident species.
 In addition, Hellgren et al. 2007 also suggest that new haemosporidian introductions into resident bird faunas are not common evolutionary events.
 Moreover, we observed that other factors such as host richness and prevalence also influence parasite richness.
 Therefore, it seems environmental and host features could be more important to determine parasite richness than dispersal patterns.